Cr4O13/gci-docs/docs/configuration syntax.md

 ##### Keywords for Timed Subtype

-A `timed` button is a non-latching push button that repeats an action as long as the button is held pressed.
-The intial delay time, the repeating period and optionally a limit on the number of actions can be parameterized.
+A `timed` button is a non-latching push button that repeats an action if the button is held pressed.
+The initial delay time, the repeating period and optionally a limit on the number of actions can be parameterized.
 Two actions can be specified, one for the repeating action and one for the stop action.

 ~~~
 subtype-keyword :: "timed"